Total Ankle Replacement

 After a total ankle replacement, the patient must follow a structured rehabilitation program to ensure proper healing and regain mobility.
 The recovery process typically includes:

-• Initial Immobilization: The ankle is kept in a splint or cast for the first few weeks to allow the surgical site to heal.
+• Initial Immobilization: The ankle is kept in a splint or cast for the first one to 2 weeks to allow the surgical site to heal.
 Weight-bearing on the affected leg is usually restricted during this time.
+It is crucial that the foot is strictly elevated at this time to reduce swelling and promote wound healing.
+This is the most important step in reducing infection.

 • Physical Therapy: As healing progresses, physical therapy is introduced to restore strength, flexibility, and range of motion in the ankle.
 Exercises focus on improving gait, balance, and overall function.